Contributing to libinput¶

 cd /path/to/libinput.git git remote add gitlab email@example.com:USERNAME/libinput.git git fetch gitlab

-Push your changes to your fork:
+Push your changes to your fork and submit a merge request

-git push gitlab BRANCHNAME
+git push gitlab mynewbranch

 Select your branch name to merge and